Gabo-Tor/Rl_learns_adding/README.md

 # RL Learns Adding

-Teaching a computer to program (in a subset of Python) using reinforcement learning.
+Teaching a small Neural Network to program (in a subset of Python) using reinforcement learning.
 An agent learns to generate short Python programs that solve simple tasks.

 ## Environments